Shelter Island Farmers Market

 Things to do, events, and what's happening this month

-A vibrant late‑afternoon farmers market just a quick drive from Rolando, offering food, live music, local crafts, and a family‑friendly atmosphere for evening strolls and shopping.
+A vibrant weekly market just a short drive from Rolando, offering fresh produce, artisan foods, and a lively beachside atmosphere ideal for evening outings with family or friends.

 Stories, updates, and things to know in Rolando